 Prize: Webby Award.

-Categories include (in 2013): Best practices; Device camera; Location; Mobile video; User experience; Education; Entertainment; Events; Games; Guides; Lifestyle; Music; News; Shopping; Social; Sports; Travel; Utilities; Mobile ads; AR.
+Categories include (in 2014): Best practices; Device camera; Location; Mobile video; User experience; Visual Design; Urban innovation; Connected products; Education; Entertainment; Events; Experimental & innovation; Games; Guides; Health; Integrated experience; Lifestyle; Music; News; Shopping; Social; Sports; Travel; Utilities; Mobile ads; AR.

 If you were expecting best practice mobile Websites at the Webbys, you will be disappointed.
 Despite the name and heritage, the mobile categories at the Webby Awards have been overrun by native apps.
-Nonetheless there are plenty of big brands among the winners.
-There are international entries, but US companies dominate.
-Often similar names appear in successive years.
+There are some international entries, but mostly this is a US event.
+Often the same winners appear in successive years.

-Most of the videos below were sourced by mobiThinking.
+Most of the videos/descriptions below were sourced by mobiThinking.

-Previous winners with videos and case studies: 2012 winners
+Previous winners with videos and case studies: 2013 winners • 2012 winners

 mobiThinking guides in this series: